Which of the following is an example of a positive feedback mecha... | Channels for Pearson+

 Multiple Choice

-Which of the following is an example of a positive feedback mechanism?
+Which of the following is an example of a positive feedback mechanism in the human body?

 A